It’s tempting to think that slavery is a thing of the past, but it isn’t.

 Often, victims of slavery are moved around, or trafficked, by the person who is controlling them.
 A person is trafficked if they are brought to (or moved around) a country by others who trick, threaten, frighten, hurt or force them to do work or other things they don’t want to do.

 Victims are often people who are vulnerable, who are tricked into trafficking and slavery by false promises of jobs, education and even loving relationships.
-While many victims are migrants who have been trafficked into the UK from other countries, they may also be born and bred in the UK.
+While many victims are migrants who have been trafficked into the UK from other countries, they may also be born and live in the UK.

 How to spot a potential victim of slavery